 The top three positions on any given search engine results page (SERP) receive the majority of clicks, with links at the bottom of the page receiving only about 2% of clicks.
 For most searchers, the results on page 2 and beyond barely exist.

-SEO best practices can help your website rank highly in SERPs and thus gain more organic traffic.
+SEO services can help your website rank highly in SERPs and thus gain more organic traffic.
 More visitors means you’ll have more opportunities to get your brand messaging in front of potential customers and ultimately drive more sales.

 If you’re working with a small marketing budget, SEO is one of the best and most affordable ways to increase your brand visibility online.
 The majority of the advice in this article requires little to no resources except time and mental energy.
 Hiring an SEO specialist can speed up processes but is by no means a requirement.